vaginessa/dns-wiki/FAQ.md

 **(14) UDP Port 53 is blocked if white-listing mode is enabled, why?**

 > Please read [this](https://github.com/ukanth/afwall/issues/18).
 It's **disabled by default**.
-Enable DNS from application list will enable unlock it.
+Enable DNS from application list will unlock it.

 <a name="FAQ15"></a>
 **(15) How can i show the iptables rules?**